 If you prefer a more symmetrical look, a few extra-large frames create a big impact.
 Check out my post on using wrapping paper as art for a simple and inexpensive way to create large-scale artwork.

-Now I have a lot of thinking to do!
+It’s definitely been challenging to decorate above a corner sectional, and now I have a lot of thinking to do!
 My first step will be to review the artwork and frames that I have in storage, then purchase or create something new if I need to.

 Get the Look

 Whether you’re shopping for a corner sectional, or need to decorate the one you already have, here are some great ideas – including the corner sectional and swing-arm sconces in our TV room.
+Just click on an image to shop products similar to the ones shown in this post.